jrajasekera/wavesig/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Wavesig is a web application for sharing audio files.
+Wavesig embeds an inaudible watermark in the file, allowing the file and receiver of the file to be tracked if the file is misused.

+Implementation details:

-* Ruby version
+* Ruby version 2.6.5

 * System dependencies